The logo for the TV show 'The VV Initative' featuring purple geometric shapes and text.

 CURRICULUM

-This summer pilot will consist of an Acting Technique course designed and taught by veteran Broadway actor and college professor Azudi Onyejekwe.
+This summer will consist of an Acting Technique course (designed and taught by veteran Broadway actor and college professor Azudi Onyejekwe), as well as regular masterclasses with Broadway and Industry professionals.
+Last summer’s masterclasses included Broadway’s Nichelle Lewis (Sarah in Ragtime) and Erica Dorfler (6-time Broadway Veteran actor).

-Potential learning experiences for this pilot may also include Entrepreneurship for Artists and Community in Action, exploring the intersection of theatre and social change.
+Potential learning experiences for this summer may also include Voice and Movement.

-• Application Process: Applicants submit a brief audition video of a monologue and provided audition side, personal statement, and two recommendations.
-Finalists will be invited for an interview.
+• Application Process: Applicants submit a brief audition video of a monologue, personal statement, and one recommendation.
+Finalists may be invited for an interview.

 ELIGIBILITY AND APPLICATION DETAILS